-Data Sources Data Requirements
+Data Requirements

-Procurement records and orders Number of lines shipped without error
+• Number of lines shipped without error

-Shipment records Total number of lines shipped.
+Total number of lines shipped.

-Bill of lading

-• Customs records

-Packing slip

-Correspondence between supplier/shipper and purchaser.

 A. On-Time Delivery

 This indicator measures the percentage of all orders delivered by the requested delivery date, as indicated in the PO/contract during a defined period of time.